-- 203. Competent authorities should form a view on the degree of market concentration risk to which the investment firm is exposed, either from exposures to a single risk factor or from exposures to multiple risk factors that are correlated. - 204.
-When evaluating possible concentrations, competent authorities should pay special attention to concentrations in complex products (notably structured products), illiquid products (including collateralised debt obligations (CDOs)) or products valued using mark-to-model techniques.
+- 207. Competent authorities should form a view on the degree of market concentration risk to which the investment firm is exposed, either from exposures to a single risk factor or from exposures to multiple risk factors that are correlated. - 208.
+When evaluating possible concentrations, competent authorities should pay special attention to concentrations in complex products (e.g. structured products), illiquid products (e.g. collateralised debt obligations (CDOs)) or products valued using mark-to-model techniques.